PARTS IN 1-3 DAYS

 The spindle on horizontal milling machines has a horizontal orientation.
 Horizontal milling machines selectively extract material from a stationary workpiece by mounting the cutting tool on a horizontally oriented spindle.

 Machined Parts with Vertical Machining

-A vertical milling machine, the most common form of milling machine, has a vertically oriented spindle that both holds and rotates the cutting tool against the stationary workpiece.
+A vertical milling machine, the most common machine, has a vertically oriented spindle that both holds and rotates the cutting tool against the stationary workpiece.
 The spindle will go up and down when removing material from the workpiece by pushing against it.

 Custom CNC Turning for Machined Parts

 CNC turned parts can easily be customized with a variety of features:

 There are a variety of insert shapes for turning, each with its own purposes and ideal uses.
 Insert shapes range from a perfect circle to a diamond shape.
 The ideal shape will depend on the part’s contours, the spindle power required to cut the material, vibrations during cutting, and the strength of the insert versus the material.
 A custom CNC machining shop can assess your project and materials to determine the best option.

 Grooving is a term used to describe the method of creating a narrow cavity of a specific depth on a cylinder, cone, or face of a component.
 CNC turning machines may make grooves, which are typically used to allow another part to move within and be driven by the groove.